AnthonyCxx/Notes-and-Writeups/C++/Input and Output/Cin.md

 | cin.getline(char\*, int) | reads _int_ characters into _char\*_ buffer (implicitly includes \\0).
 Stops prematurely on reaching \\n or EOF. |
 | cin.read(char\*, int) | reads _int_ characters into _char\*_ buffer (implicitly includes \\0).
 Stops prematurely on reaching EOF |
 | cin.gcount() | counts the characters read by the last unformatted input operation (works for cin, but not peek or putback) |
-> This chart is a collection of excerpts from the [public notes](https://www.cs.hmc.edu/~geoff/classes/hmc.cs070.200109/notes/io.html) from Harvey Mudd College Computer Science Department
+> This chart is a collection of excerpts from the [public notes](https://www.cs.hmc.edu/~geoff/classes/hmc.cs070.200109/notes/io.html) from Harvey Mudd College Computer Science Department.

 ```C++
 #include <iostream>